 - 1 lb sweet potato

-- approx 1/4 cup of smoky chipotle aoli [recipe below]
+- ¼ cup smoky chipotle aoli (recipe below)

-- 2-3 TBSP of chopped jalapeno pepper, seeds and membrane removed
+- 2-3 TBSP chopped jalapeno pepper (seeds and spicy membrane removed)

 - 1-2 chipotle pepper in adobo